We’re giving away 1,500 DJI Tello drones. Enter to win ›

 Even when you sleep, you are playing ESPN Fantasy Football smarter with Watson. #WinWithWatson

 Check back next time as I demystify deep learning with evidence.
+To find out more, follow Aaron Baughman on Twitter: @BaughmanAaron.

 The ESPN Fantasy Football logo is a trademark of ESPN, Inc. Used with permission of ESPN, Inc.